Brickme/pushover/README.md

 # pushover for Motinyeye
 Tutorial comming soon. <br />
-As long as file has executible permissions it'll work fine.
+As long as file has executible permissions it'll work fine. <br />
+Insert your pushover credentials.